Tunisia Country Commercial Guide

 Last published date:

 The EU and many European countries offer excellent financing terms for trade, and Tunisian companies are familiar with these opportunities.
-Tunisians are generally unfamiliar with financing opportunities available to them when purchasing U.S. goods.
+Tunisians are however generally unfamiliar with financing opportunities available to them when purchasing U.S. goods.
 The U.S. Embassy in Tunis works closely with the U.S. Export-Import Bank (EXIM), the U.S. International Development Finance Corporation (DFC), and other U.S. organizations to promote awareness of financing options.

 ×